Knicks vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Knicks vs. Cavaliers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Cleveland Cavaliers are 5.5-point favorites heading into Game 1 of the opening round of the NBA Playoffs against the New York Knicks at Rocket Mortgage Fieldhouse on Saturday, starting at 6:00 PM ET on ESPN.
-The matchup's point total is 216.5.
+The Cleveland Cavaliers are 5.5-point favorites heading into Game 2 of the opening round of the NBA Playoffs against the New York Knicks at Rocket Mortgage Fieldhouse on Tuesday, starting at 7:30 PM ET on TNT, BSOH, and MSG.
+The Knicks lead the series 1-0.
+The matchup has an over/under of 214.5.

 Knicks vs. Cavaliers Odds & Info